ccp5UK/dl-poly/documentation/source/UserManual/force-fields/external_fields.rst

 units!
 The field releases the system’s centre of mass to move unconstrained and gain momentum.
-This makes any temperature control options control the full kinetic energy of the system and thus the only ensemble valid under this conditions and possible within DL_POLY_4 at the present is the micro-canonical (NVE)!
+This makes any temperature control options control the full kinetic energy of the system and thus the only ensemble valid under this conditions and possible within DL_POLY_5 at the present is the micro-canonical (NVE)!

 The user is advised to be careful with the parameters’ units!
 For more insight, do examine
-Table :numref:`(%s)<external-field-table>` and the example at equation :eq:`external-field-units_eq` in
+Table :numref:`(%s) <external-field-table>` and the example at equation :eq:`external-field-units_eq` in Section :ref:`field-file`.
-Section :ref:`field-file`.

 .. index:: single:potential;external field

-In DL_POLY_4 external field forces are handled by the routines ``external_field_apply`` and .
+In DL_POLY_5 external field forces are handled by the routines ``external_field_apply`` and .